keboola/connection-docs/storage/tables/index.md

 {: .image-popup}
 ![Screenshot - Automatic Incremental Processing Events](/storage/tables/adaptive-events-1.png)

-Click the event to show its detail, the `changedSince` parameter shows the date used to select the added and updated data:
+Click the event to show its detail; the `changedSince` parameter shows the date used to select the added and updated data:

 {: .image-popup}
 ![Screenshot - Automatic Incremental Processing Event Detail](/storage/tables/adaptive-events-2.png)